 The message is delivered to the recipient's mail server.

 The message is delivered to the recipient's mail server and the message has been opened.
 Recipients that have automatic downloads of images in email will get the status Delivered (Opened).

 A hard bounce is an email message that has been returned to the sender because the recipient’s address is invalid.
 A hard bounce might occur because the domain name doesn’t exist or because the recipient is unknown.

 One hard bounce on a contact will lead to de-activation of the email address.
 The email address of the contact is presented in red, overlaid with a red line.
-You can manually unblock the email adress on the contact profile.
+You can manually unblock the email adress on the contact card.

-In the message status tab on contact profiles, a Soft Bounce may also be presented as Blocked.
-In the statistic overview for a specific sendout, all types of Soft Bounces (including Blocked) are presented as Soft Bounces.
+In the message status tab on contact cards, a Soft Bounce may also be presented as Blocked.
+In the statistic overview for a specific send-out, all types of Soft Bounces (including Blocked) are presented as Soft Bounces.

 Engage will continue the delivery attempt for 72 hours.
 If the email is not allowed through to the recipient within this time frame, the message is set as Soft bounce.

 Status Validity expired means that Engage hasn’t been able to deliver the message within 72 hours.

 The intended recipient has not received the email message because he/she is included in a control group.

 The message has been delivered to the recipient.

 The message has not been delivered or validity expired.

 A soft bounce might occur because of temporary delivery issues (if there is a problem with the operators network, the mobile phone is disconnected or the inbox is full etc).
-If the operator, after multiple tries, aren't able to deliver, we will receive a message on failed delivery.
+If the operator, after multiple tries, isn't able to deliver, we will receive a message of failed delivery.
 Soft bounces on a contact will not lead to blocking the mobile phone number.

 A hard bounce is an SMS message that has been returned to the sender because the mobile number is invalid.
 One hard bounce on a contact will lead to blocking the mobile number.
 The mobile number of the contact is presented red, overlaid with a red line.